 On This Page

 An Alcohol and Other Drugs Policy is required to be in compliance with the Drug-Free Schools and Communities Act, as mandated by the Department of Education (DoE).
+The policy is based on a manual produced by the DOE to assist higher education institutions with compliance with this act.

 Drug, Alcohol, and Tobacco-Free Campus